Office: ASC 3058

 Her current academic and research interests are in the field of Secondary English Education, particularly curriculum design and development.
 She has served as the Program Coordinator for English Education majors and minors since 2010 and teaches the program capstone courses (ENGL 415 Theory of Composition and LITR 415 Teaching Literature in the Secondary School).

-She also supervises pre-service teachers during their student teaching semester.
-Her co-curricular interests on campus include Newman Center (RSO for Catholic students on campus), the annual Shakespeare Festival, the Shakespeare Interest Group, and the Student Fulbright Program.
-Additionally, she serves as a dissertation committee chair for students in the Doctor of Community College Leadership program at Ferris.
+She also supervises pre-service English teachers during their student teaching semester.
+Her co-curricular interests on campus include Newman Center (RSO for Catholic students on campus) as faculty adviser, the annual Shakespeare Festival as support faculty, and the Doctor of Community College Leadership (DCCL) program at Ferris as dissertation chair/adviser.

 Dr. Vonder Haar is a life-time member of the Fulbright Association and was awarded Fulbright Scholarships to Poland (90-92) and Hungary (97).
 She is the 2012 recipient of the Outstanding Academic Advising Award.

 M.A.
 Middlebury College, Bread Loaf School of English

 Employed at Ferris since 2005